The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

 The Boy Who Grew Flowers by Jen Wojtowicz

 Rink is a young boy who keeps to himself in school.
 His family has a reputation for being quite strange (he sprouts flowers on a full-moon!) and the other children tease him and exclude him because of it.
 One day, a new girl arrives who does not share the same opinion of Rink as her classmates.
 When Rink performs a compassionate deed to help her feel like she belongs, the two become fast friends.
-The Boy Who Grew Flowers is a beautiful story about kindness, showing empathy towards others, friendship, acceptance, and belonging
+The Boy Who Grew Flowers is a beautiful story about kindness, showing empathy towards others, friendship, acceptance, and belonging.

 Babushka Baba Yaga by Patricia Polacco

 Baba Yaga (meaning “witch” in Russian) is a lonely old woman who lives in the woods and who deeply desires to belong with the babushkas (“grandmothers”) in her town.
 However, because she looks and dresses differently, she is unfairly judged as being ferocious and a danger to others.
 One day she disguises herself and happens to become an integral part of a loving family, helping to raise a young boy who doesn’t have a grandmother to care for him.
 The other babushkas are in for a surprise when they learn who she really is.
-Babushka Baba Yaga is a wonderful picture book that portrays the dangers of rumors, group-think, and ostracizing others from a community.
+Babushka Baba Yaga is a wonderful picture book on belonging that portrays the dangers of rumors, group-think, and ostracizing others from a community.
 This is the perfect addition to your mentor texts as you discuss belonging and the importance of accepting others in your classroom!

 ENRICHING YOUR DISCUSSIONS ABOUT BELONGING AND ACCEPTANCE